 The McKinney-Vento Homeless Education Assistance Act covers students who become homeless due to natural disasters such as hurricanes and flooding.
-Students from families who have had to temporarily leave their homes and relocate to another area due to flooding may be eligible to receive free school meals.
+Students from families who have had to temporarily leave their homes and relocate to another area due to natural disasters may be eligible to receive free school meals.
 Each public school district's homeless liaison will determine if a student qualifies for free school meals under the McKinney-Vento Act.

 Please contact your district's homeless liaison or one of the DPI Homeless Coordinators listed below for additional information regarding the McKinney-Vento Act.